Open Units

 Science of Happiness

-Learn about the science behind what makes people happy in a unique course that combines weekly lectures with weekly small group meetings mentored by senior students.
-The Science of Happiness course forms a key component of the University of Bristol’s integrated whole-institution approach to supporting student wellbeing.
-No background in science is required as the lectures are easily accessible, but students will be expected to fully engage with the unit in order to earn the 20 credit points, as there is no final examination other than a final piece of coursework.
+The Science of Happiness course forms a key component of the University of Bristol’s integrated whole-institution approach to supporting student well-being.
+No background in science is required as the lectures are easily accessible, but students must fully engage with the unit in order to earn the 20 credit points, as there is no final examination other than a final piece of coursework.
+Rather, credit is awarded on a pass/fail basis depending on the proportion of attendance (minimum 80%) at lectures, weekly small group meetings and completion of weekly exercises, plus successful completion of the final group project.
+Students who fall behind can still pass by completing written exercises at the end of term to account for absences.

 You will: